Stability, Defensibility, and Trust Across Market Cycles

 • documentation and auditability

-As regulatory frameworks evolve, ATIC provides a defensible foundation that reduces compliance burden and accelerates institutional readiness.
+As regulatory frameworks evolve the Provenance & Integrity Standard provides a forensic foundation that reduces compliance burden and accelerates institutional readiness.
+Organizations certified against it are regulation-ready by design.

 After contraction, the AI ecosystem enters a more mature phase: